lsst-dm/dbb_buffmngrs_endpoint/doc/lsst.dbb.buffmngrs.endpoint/configuration.rst

     *Default*: 60

-    Time (in seconds) that need to pass from log's last modification before it will be considered fully transferred.
+    Time (in seconds) that need to pass from transfer log's last modification before it will be considered fully transferred.

     This option is only relevant if ``parse_rsync_logs`` is selected as the file discovery method.
 Otherwise, it will be ignored.